Kos Town Travel Guide

 Kos Harbour © Kees Wielemaker

 The ancient port and popular holiday destination of Kos, the capital and major town on the island, has been home to Egyptians, Romans, Venetians, Ottomans and the Knights of St John.
 Their marked presence can be seen in the ruins of the Roman baths and amphitheatre remains and in the 15th-century castle, built by the Knights of St John, which still stands as a supreme sentry today.

-Kos Town is the major shopping destination on the island of Kos.
-There are a number of souvenir shops along the seafront and in the old town, and the market in the centre of town selling spices, olive oil, and seashells.
+As one would expect, Kos Town is the major shopping destination on the island of Kos.
+There are a number of souvenir shops along the seafront and in the old town, and a market in the centre of town selling spices, olive oil, and seashells.
 There is also a small indoor market, but the main shopping area is found between Eleftherias Square and ancient Nymphaion.
 Popular souvenirs include jewellery, leather goods, and clothing.

-There are bars, pubs and tavernas scattered all over Kos Town, but the unlabeled 'bar street' is the place to go at night when it comes to life with bars and discos.
-The party lasts until dawn, and offers an eclectic mix of music, from local bouzouki orchestras to thumping electronic beats.
+There are bars, pubs and tavernas scattered all over Kos Town, but the aptly named 'bar street' is the place to go at night.
+The party lasts until dawn in the warmer months, and offers an eclectic mix of music, from local bouzouki orchestras to thumping electronic beats.

 The nearest sand beaches are several miles from town, and the nightlife can be overwhelming for tourists looking for a quieter holiday.